ucb-rit/service-monitoring-config/README.md

 service-monitoring-config
 =========================

-Configuration for the tool(s) that perform automated monitoring of RIT services.
+Configuration for the tool(s) that perform automated monitoring of:

+* RIT's network-accessible services
+* Host resources (memory, disk ...) associated with those services

 Our convention is to use different branches within this repository to manage configuration for different automated monitoring tools